Best Tea for Non Tea Drinkers

 3. Explore flavored options

-Now it’s time to spice things up!
+Now it’s time to spice things up.
 In the beginning, when you’re learning how to like tea, it’s best to stick to the basics and avoid overly-flavored teas so you can figure out how to identify what kind of tea leaves you like.

-But once you’ve tried a couple of different cups, you’ll better understand your tea preferences and tastes.
+Once you’ve tried a couple of different cups, you’ll better understand your tea preferences and tastes.
 Do you like green tea?
 Black tea?
 Herbal?
 A little bit of everything?

 Here are a few good options of different flavored teas to experiment with: